Marta Hidy

 Marta Iren Hidy (January 11, 1927 - November 4, 2010) was a Hungarian Canadian violinist, conductor and music teacher.
 In addition to being an accomplished musician, she was a founding member of the music program at McMaster University.

 Biography

 Marta Hidy was born in Budapest, Hungary on January 11, 1927.
 Her father was an economist and her mother, who enrolled Hidy at the Franz Liszt Academy at the age of six, was a violinist.
 While at the Academy Hidy was instructed by violinists Ferenc Gábriel and Ede Zathureczky and the composers Leó Weiner and Zoltán Kodály.
-At the age of 16 she was named outstanding violinist in an Acadaemy's Reményi Competition by a jury lead by Ernő Dohnányi.
+At the age of 16 she was named outstanding violinist in an Academy's Reményi Competition by a jury led by Ernő Dohnányi.

 After graduating Hidy performed extensively on her own and as part of orchestral and chamber ensembles.
 She was a member of the Hungarian Radio Symphony Orchestra (1946-1951), headed a prize-winning string quartet at the 1950 Prague International Chamber Music Competition and from 1953 to 1957 was a Hungarian State Soloist performing internationally with orchestras in Czechoslovakia, Poland and Romania.